willypermana/Profil-Kesehatan/README.md

 This particular template was made on TeX-Live 2016 (couldn’t get around to actually updating it), but it should be working reasonably well with newer releases.

-Untuk pembuatan grafik memerlukan python, numpy dan pandas.
+Untuk pembuatan grafik memerlukan python, matplotlib, numpy dan pandas.

 Konversi ke pdf menggunakan xelatex.